Our History

 2021

-Air Alliance Houston plays an important role in the development of Houston’s first-ever Climate Action Plan (CAP), launched April 22nd, by co-leading the Transportation Working Group (WP).
-AAH continues to direct the Transportation WG and advocate for greater equity as the city moves to the implementation phase.
+AAH played an important role in the development of Houston’s first-ever Climate Action Plan (CAP), launched April 22nd, by co-leading the Transportation Working Group (WP).